How to Grow Garlic: A Step-by-Step Guide

 Do not wait any longer as the clove will shatter into individual cloves.
 To harvest, gently loosen the soil around the garlic and gently pull the garlic from the ground.
 Brush away any dirt from the clove and leave your garlic to dry for a few days.

-Onions are a fantastic vegetable to grow, they are easy to plant, require little maintenance and are great for beginners.
-This hub will explain how to plant, grow and cultivate garlic, with pictures.
+Onions are a fantastic vegetable to grow; they are easy to plant, require little maintenance and are great for beginners.
+This article explains how to plant, grow and cultivate garlic, with pictures.

-Now that you have your garlic, you may want to store your garlic for the winter or for a few weeks.
+Now that you have your garlic, you may want to store it for the winter or a few weeks.
 There are two ways to store your garlic.

 The first is to braid your garlic.
 Just take one garlic with the shoot and then tie the others around it.
 Then you can hang the braided garlic in your kitchen or in the pantry, so you can take a clove or two when you need to use it.